Overall Score 6 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Scoring IPX4, the JLab Go Air Pop's rating for solids indicates that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IPX4, the JLab Go Air Pop's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the JLab Go Air Pop, JBL Live Free 2 have a rating of IPX5 meaning that

 we are not yet certain of their rating with solids (dust)